-You are responsible for providing your own housing.
-For those coming from outside the area, please note that matched interns will receive information regarding local housing opportunities the spring before they arrive.
-Internship staff will also connect you with others matched to the program and former interns who as well.
+You are responsible for providing your own housing within the region of New Hampshire that you are assigned at the start of the program.
+For those unfamiliar with the area, please note that students will receive information regarding housing opportunities the spring before they arrive.
+Internship staff will also connect you with others matched to the program and alumni who may have housing ideas to pass along as well.
 This information is generally distributed after the second round match process has wrapped up.
-The average cost for a room in the Keene area is $400 per month and an average cost of a 1-bedroom apartment in the Keene area is $800 per month.
-Apartments outside of Keene may be less.

 You are responsible for supplying your own meals.

 Interns are required to adhere to the practice facilities’ dress codes, which usually includes professional dress.
 Some clinical sites require a lab coat to be worn.
 You are responsible for supplying your own lab coat at an approximate cost of $30.
 COVID-19 UPDATE: Some clinical sites may require you to be fitted for and purchase your own N-95 mask.
 Once you have been connected with your clinical preceptor, you may discuss this and other requirements.
 Internship staff can provide suggestions on where to purchase a lab coat and/or other supplies and apparel, as needed.